 Concrete is one of the most versatile building materials on the planet; it can be shaped, coloured, contoured and textured, all with the help of a little time and water.
 While water plays a big role in the hydration and curing of concrete, it is actually its biggest enemy in terms of internal strength and integrity over long periods of time.
 Ironically still, the versatility of concrete isn’t as rock-solid as it should be either; as erosion and wear and tear also play a huge role in the effectiveness of concrete as a structural material.
 So, what can you do to ensure maximum concrete protection for your structure, your home, your chimney and your ducts?
-Let’s first take a look at how you can protect your duct with the right construction and the right duct cleaning.
+Let’s first take a look at how you can protect your duct with the right construction and the right service and repairs.

 Protection against Water Damage

 When water is allowed to penetrate the surface of concrete, a multitude of things can happen.
 It can freeze and thaw and cause spalling, harmful chemical solutions can cause efflorescence and it can even cause concrete to shrink, expand and contract, causing cracks which is one reason why you should perform chimney cleaning regularly.
 The only way to prevent water damage is to put waterproofing procedures into place for your concrete, as early as you can.
 Using cement based sealants, coating sealants, or penetrating sealants will work to waterproof cement for a few years, making use of waterproof membranes can extend that time considerably.
 Silicone sealing compounds are becoming increasingly popular in damp proofing techniques, as these allow for a waterproof seal for concrete, without creating an additional vapour barrier.

 Roof replacements at Above Beyond Roof